brianhigh/challenging_data/waddl_to_csv.md

 We have been using classic "base R" functions from the built-in `utils` package to read the file.
 We can use the `readr` function `read_tsv()` instead. `readr` is one of the [core tidyverse packages](https://www.tidyverse.org/packages/).
+The "tsv" in the function name stands for [tab separated values](https://en.wikipedia.org/wiki/Tab-separated_values), so we don't need to specify the delimiter.

 ```r